Heyn’s Commissievaarders: Blood & Plunder Faction Review

 blood and plunder kapers on sloop

-Kapers are the Sailor Musketeers of the Dutch Nationality.
-They are like Freebooters, but are a little less effective at range due to the lack of the Marksman and Fast Reload Special Rules.
-However, they Shoot and Fight on a 6+, and the Expert Sailors Special Rule make these guys ideal for manning your Sheets and Braces.
-Brawlers is better than nothing and it gives them a little something extra should they find themselves in close combat.
-For 5 Points a model they aren’t bad, but they aren’t amazing either.
-I usually take a unit strictly to man the sheets and braces and if I’m on land they make for a decent ranged unit, but will often find themselves outgunned by Freebooters.
+Kapers are the Sailor Musketeers of the Dutch nationality.
+They are similar to Freebooters but are a bit less effective at range due to the lack of Marksman and Fast Reload special rules.
+However, they shoot and fight on a 6+, and the Expert Sailors special rule makes them ideal for manning your Sheets and Braces.
+Brawlers is better than nothing and provides some additional capability in close combat.

 Support Units